andreipope/andreipope.github.io/index.md

 * [PX Backup](https://backup.docs.portworx.com/).
 PX-Backup is a Kubernetes backup solution that allows you to back up and restore applications and their data across multiple clusters.
 * [Iagon Whitepaper](https://whitepaper.iagon.com).
 Iagon aims to build a marketplace for decentralized storage and computing resources.
 * [SigNoz](https://signoz.io/docs/).
 SigNoz is an open-source application performance monitoring tool that helps you monitor your applications and troubleshoot problems.
+* [Softpay Developer Documentation](https://softpay.io).
+Softpay is a mobile application that allows merchants to turn a regular phone into a contactless payment terminal without additional dedicated hardware.
+The documentation is behind a paywall.
-* [Loom Developer Docs](https://loomx.io/developers/).
+* [Loom Developer Documentation](https://loomx.io/developers/).
 Loom Network is a multichain interoperability platform — live in production — that's connected to other major blockchains such as Ethereum, Binance Chain, and Tron.

 ## Code Samples